arsarkar12/EdxCapstoneCYOProject/README.md

 # EdxCapstone Projects
-This is edX HarvardX: PH125.9x Data Science: Capstone.
-There are two projects required to be created and submitted.
-MovieLens and ChooseyourOwn(CYO).
+This is edX HarvardX: PH125.9x Data Science: Capstone: ChooseyourOwn(CYO).
+For these, I will apply machine learning techniques on a publicly available dataset London Crime Data.